ahtisham94/CNS-Assignment/README.md

 # Highlights

 1. MVVM Architectural pattern
-2. Offline Support
-3. Unit test demonstration using JUnit
+2. Unit test demonstration using JUnit
-4. UI test demonstration using Espresso
+3. UI test demonstration using Espresso
-5. Gradle scripts code coverage
+4. Gradle scripts code coverage

-The application has been built with **offline support**.
+The application has been built with **online support**.
 It has been designed using **Android Architecture components**.

 The whole application is built based on the MVVM architectural pattern.